Nattō: Appearance and consumption

 Nattō has a distinctive odor, somewhat akin to a pungent aged cheese.
 Stirring nattō produces many sticky strings.
-The dish is eaten cold with rice, mixed with the included soy sauce or karashi mustard.
+The dish is eaten cold with rice, mixed with the included soy sauce or karashi mustard if eaten from a commercially packaged nattō.
 Other ingredients such as long onion or kimchi are often added.

 Nattō is frequently eaten as nattō gohan (nattō on rice).
 Nattō is occasionally used in other foods, such as nattō sushi (nattōmaki), nattō toast, in miso soup, tamagoyaki, salad, as an ingredient in okonomiyaki, chahan, or even with spaghetti.
 Sometimes soybeans are crushed before fermenting.

 Many find the taste unpleasant and smelly while others relish it as a delicacy.
 Nattō is more popular in some areas of Japan than in others.
 Nattō is known to be popular in the eastern Kantō region, but less popular in Kansai.